-Point Betsie, four miles north of Frankfort on M-22, marks the southern entrance to the Manitou Passage, and there has been a lighthouse here since 1858.
+Point Betsie, located four miles north of Frankfort on M-22, marks the southern entrance to the Manitou Passage, and has been a lighthouse here since 1858.
 The current structure was the last manned lighthouse on this side of Lake Michigan, and was not automated until 1983.
-Because of its bright color scheme and its scenic location at the very edge of the surf, it is said to be the second most-photographed lighthouse in the U.S. and is a favorite place for watching sunsets.
+Due to its bright color scheme and its scenic location at the very edge of the surf, it is said to be the second most-photographed lighthouse in the United States and is a favorite place for watching sunsets.
 Still in operation as an automated light, it is being cared for by a nonprofit group, the Friends of Point Betsie Lighthouse, and is open for tours.
 The lighthouse just underwent a $1 million exterior renovation, and the group is now fundraising for interior restoration.

 The lighthouse is open on weekends from Memorial Day through Columbus Day, Saturdays from 10:30 AM - 4:30 PM and Sundays from 12:30 PM - 4:30 PM.
 During July and August, the lighthouse is also open on Fridays from 10:30 AM - 4:30 PM.
 Admission: $2 for Adults, $1 for Children.